ghcjs/ghcjs/README.markdown

 Starting with GHC version 8.2, GHCJS depends on a customized `ghc` library, installed under the name `ghc-api-ghcjs`

+### Prerequisites

+Make sure you have the following:

+* `bash` version 4.0 or higher
+* gnu `tar`
+* gnu `ln`

+On `Linux` you should already have the gnu versions.
+On MacOS you can use "brew install" or "port install" to install the `bash`, `gnutar` and `coreutils` packages to get these.
+Make sure that these are available in your `PATH` environment variable to pick up the right versions. "port install" may install the gnu tar utility by the name "gnutar" which may have to linked as "tar" for ghcjs scripts to be able to use it.

+You can use `cabal-install` or `stack` to install the following haskell binaries needed by the GHCJS build:

+* cabal-install alex
+* cabal-install happy

+### building the compiler
 #### getting and preparing the source tree

 ```